Airbnb is an online marketplace connecting people who want to rent their homes with people looking for accommodation while travelling.

-We usually look at least for free parking and wireless internet.
+We usually look for free parking and wireless internet.

-Be aware that if you are staying in a private room, there might not be a lock on the door because it is someone’s home.
+Be aware that if you stay in a private room, there might not be a lock on the door because it’s someone’s home.

-You can also search for the properties by using the map, especially if the location or the price is important for you.
+You can also search for the properties by using the map, especially if the location or the price is important to you.